hc-fcc-responsive-web-design/personal-portfolio-webpage/README.md

 2. The welcome section should have an `h1` element that contains text

-### User Story #3

-Your portfolio should have a projects section with an `id` of `projects`
+3. Your portfolio should have a projects section with an `id` of `projects`

-### User Story #4

-The projects section should contain at least one element with a `class` of `project-tile` to hold a project
+4. The projects section should contain at least one element with a `class` of `project-tile` to hold a project

-###  User Story #5

-The projects section should contain at least one link to a project
+5. The projects section should contain at least one link to a project

-###  User Story #6

-Your portfolio should have a navbar with an `id` of `navbar`
+6. Your portfolio should have a navbar with an `id` of `navbar`

-###  User Story #7

-The navbar should contain at least one link that you can click on to navigate to different sections of the page
+7. The navbar should contain at least one link that you can click on to navigate to different sections of the page

-###  User Story #8

-Your portfolio should have a link with an `id` of `profile-link`, which opens your GitHub or freeCodeCamp profile in a new tab
+8. Your portfolio should have a link with an `id` of `profile-link`, which opens your GitHub or freeCodeCamp profile in a new tab

-###  User Story #9

-Your portfolio should have at least one media query
+9. Your portfolio should have at least one media query

-###  User Story #10

-The height of the welcome section should be equal to the height of the viewport
+10. The height of the welcome section should be equal to the height of the viewport

-###  User Story #11

-The navbar should always be at the top of the viewport
+11. The navbar should always be at the top of the viewport

 ## Instructions